TeamNewPipe/NewPipe/doc/newpipe-material-roadmap.md

   settings screen without losing state.
 - Export/import of the new setting, including imports from builds that do not know the setting yet.
-- `Theme color` setting persistence and runtime application after activity recreation/restart.
+- `Theme color` setting persistence plus the Apply now/Later prompt behavior for activity recreation/restart timing.

 ## Fork productization checklist